Barn Door Hardware Maintenance Tips: A Simple Way to Extend the Service Life

 Track Flatness Check

-Use a level to ensure the track is even.
-If you notice sagging or bending, adjust or replace the track promptly to prevent further damage or derailment.
+Make sure the track is level with a level.
+If you see sagging or bending replace or adjust the track immediately to prevent further damage or derailment.

 How to Protect Hardware

-Choose rust-proof and UV-resistant hardware for outdoor installations.
-Apply protective wax to components before installation and consider adding awnings or waterproof covers to shield them from harsh weather.
+Use rust-proof and UV/ weather resistant hardware if voids are to be send outdoors.
+Before you put together components, apply protective wax to them and consider adding awnings or waterproof covers to protect them from harsh weather.

 Indoor Use Tips